 To leave the only place you have ever called home and saying goodbye to all your family and friends must have been so heartbreaking for Mum and Dad and their first huge challenge.

-The next would be getting to their ports of departure in Napoli and stepping onto these huge passenger ships that would take them away from all that they knew.
+The next would be getting to their ports of departure in Napoli and stepping onto these huge passenger ships that would take them away from all that they ever knew.
 They made some friends on the ships and talked about their new adventure, but still unsure inside as their hearts were still back home.
 They would be arriving in a foreign country with not knowing the language or the people and their cultures.

 Before Dad had met Mum he went to learn English at the Dandenong West Primary School as in the evenings they would have English classes.
 He did learn a lot and he even had this book that I now have that would help him practice what he had learnt.
 He loved going as it was also a chance to meet new people.
 They would give each other advice too as everyone's experiences, although similar, were very different.